aelfakih/Manage-Chia-Farm/README.md

 ![Main Menu](https://github.com/aelfakih/Manage-Chia-Farm/blob/master/captures/main_menu.png?raw=true)

 This program helps chia farmers manage the thousands of plots within their farm and helps in the following areas:
+  * **Show Available Farm Capacity**: This function scans the database and reports the available number of plots that can be stored in the plot directory (assumes k32 plot size 104.5 Gb).
   * **Resolve Issues Found**: This scans the data found during the *Verify Plot Directories and Plots* and give farmer the option to fix chia configuration file, and remove invalid plots.
   * **Find non-plots**: Search in each of the farm folders, look for files that do not end with *.plot*